patchkit-net/patchkit-installer-qt/README.md

 You can use `archivegen` tool provided by **Qt Installer Framework** to create a package of the data.

 ## Building

-Building installer is done by [Qt Installer Framework](https://github.com/qtproject/installer-framework).

-Make sure to install Qt Installer Framework envirnonment and use following command line to build the installer.

 ``` bash
 binarycreator --offline-only -p packages -c config/config.xml installer.exe